Snow College: History

 Founded in 1888 by local citizens as Sanpete Stake Academy, the school was later renamed Snow Academy to honor Lorenzo Snow and Erastus Snow, distant cousins who were leaders in the Church of Jesus Christ of Latter-day Saints (LDS Church).
-The initial school was built entirely with local donations, including "Sunday Eggs" (the proceeds from the sales of all eggs laid on Sunday).
-It is one of the oldest junior colleges west of the Mississippi.
+Classes were first held in the upper story of the Ephraim Co-op building.
+When it came time for the school to construct its own building, it was funded by local donations, including "Sunday Eggs" (the proceeds from the sales of all eggs laid on Sunday).
+Like other academies in the LDS Church's system, it was originally a secondary school.
+As the institution grew, it began to offer college-level courses.
 In 1917, the academy era ended and the school became Snow Normal College.
 In 1922, officials renamed the school Snow Junior College only to change it one year later to Snow College.
-The college was transferred from The Church of Jesus Christ of Latter-day Saints to the state of Utah in 1931.
+The college was transferred from the Church of Jesus Christ of Latter-day Saints to the state of Utah in 1931.
+It is one of the oldest junior colleges west of the Mississippi.

-In addition to the main 82 acre Ephraim campus, Snow College maintains the 56 acre Snow College Richfield Campus in Richfield, Utah.

 The Utah State Board of Regents granted permission in 2016 for Snow College to offer a bachelor's degree in software engineering.
 Snow College, as of 2018–2019, offers bachelor's degrees in commercial music and software engineering.

+Richfield campus

+In addition to the main 82 acre Ephraim campus, Snow College maintains the 56 acre Snow College Richfield Campus in Richfield, Utah.
+The Richfield campus was originally opened in 1977 to house the Sevier Valley Tech Area Vocational Center (a part of the state's technical school system).
+In 1998, the Utah State Legislature established "Snow College South," a new Snow College-controlled institution built upon Sevier Valley ATC and located on its campus.
+This merger did not result in the outcome envisioned by some in the community, and in 2001, when the Utah College of Applied Technology was created, a branch known as the Central Applied Technology College (CATC) was established on the Snow College South campus.
+However, the reality of two separate schools sharing a campus resulted in issues.
+Consequently, in 2003, the legislature combined the two schools under Snow College and officially renamed the campus as the "Snow College Richfield Campus."
+As part of the merger, the requirement that a curriculum in applied technology and technical courses be maintained by Snow College was included.